Communere/communere.github.io/_posts/2021-02-24-running-a-successful-it-team-remotely .md

 So that got us thinking, how do we run an efficient remote team at Communere, and how do some of our clients do it so productively?

-- We run what we call a **‘virtual office’. **Utilising all Slack features, our developers can communicate and chat spontaneously as though they were in the office.
+- We run what we call a ‘virtual office‘.
+Utilising all Slack features, our developers can communicate and chat spontaneously as though they were in the office.
 We actively encourage this **constant conversation**, and we feel it goes along well in cementing our company culture.
-- We regularly check on our **IT teams home setups **and provide facilities for them to upgrade their laptops, monitors, keyboards, mouses, chairs and desks to the most suitable and ergonomic ones.
+- We regularly check on our **IT teams home setups** and provide facilities for them to upgrade their laptops, monitors, keyboards, mouses, chairs and desks to the most suitable and ergonomic ones.
 - Many clients also tell us how they have mapped out a **training budget** to ensure their staff continue to progress, even if on a remote basis.
 We love this at Communere.
 We feel this is an absolute must to ensure you retain top talent.
 Our **weekly educational/technology** meetings help our team stay tuned to the emerging technologies.
 - To keep the fun part of the physical office alive, we introduced our **weekly remote tea party**.
 Our team gather remotely and enjoy talking about their hobbies, such as music, football, films.
 - **Team yoga**, get the whole IT team from 1st line to the Dev team joining in.
 It would make for some fabulous team photos, if nothing else.